 Phase 2 – Generic Quantitative Risk Assessment

-This phase of a Site Investigation Survey involves the refinement of the preliminary CSM based on the findings of an intrusive investigation.
+This phase of a Site Investigation Report involves the refinement of the preliminary CSM based on the findings of an intrusive investigation.

 Phase 2 intrusive investigations, therefore, produce direct evidence of ground conditions and reduce the uncertainty associated with the preliminary CSM.

-ECL has numerous years of experience providing Site Investigation Surveys and Ground Investigation services to companies in the UK and around the world including Phase 1 Assessments, Phase 2 Intrusive Investigations; (Trial pitting, window sampling, boreholes, groundwater monitoring, soakaway testing) and Waste Characterisation / Waste Acceptance Testing.
+ECL has numerous years of experience providing Site Investigation Reports and Ground Investigation services to companies in the UK and around the world including Phase 1 Assessments, Phase 2 Intrusive Investigations; (Trial pitting, window sampling, boreholes, Groundwater Monitoring, Soakaway Testing) and Waste Characterisation / Waste Acceptance Testing.

-ECL will design a site-specific Site Investigation to satisfy your project requirements and any regulatory authorities with all Site Investigations carried out to the relevant British and European Standards.
+ECL will design a site-specific Site Investigation to satisfy your project requirements and any regulatory authorities with all investigations carried out to the relevant British and European Standards.

 Our network of local offices across the UK, in Cardiff (Wales), Leeds (West Yorkshire), Newcastle and the West Midlands, allow ECL to provide a cost-effective service nationwide.